Class conditional conformal prediction for multiple inputs by p-value aggregation: Experiments

 We choose as distribution of the points, a mixture of Gaussian distributions with randomly drawn centers.
 Formally, $Y \sim \sum_{y=1}^K p(y) \delta_y$ and $X|(Y=y) \sim\cN(\mu_y,\sigma^2I_d)$, where $K=10$, $d=6$, the classes are a bit imbalanced $p(y) \propto \paren{ 1+3(y-1)/K}^{-1}$ and $\sigma^2=3$.
 The centers of the classes $\mu_y$ are drawn independently as $\cN(0,I_d)$.
 The strength of the noise makes this problem difficult with only one observation as the distance between two centers clusters is relatively close to the distance of a point to its cluster's center : $\e{\norm{ X - \mu_Y}} \simeq \e{\norm{\mu_y-\mu_z}}$.
 The model is a ReLu neural network with three hidden layers of width $15$.
 It is trained with $2000$ observations and achieves a top~1 accuracy of $0.49$.
 We apply our conformal procedure with a calibration set of size $n=1000$ and repeat $5000$ times our procedure for a number of observations $m \in \set{1,\ldots,100}$.

 We observe in Figure~\ref{fig:synthetic} that the methods based on the p-values perform best as compared to majority vote methods.
 For instance, for $m=20$ and $\ell_2$-envelope method, we observe a significant improvement with a set of average size of $3.6$ as compared to an original value of $6.6$.
 They provide the smallest sets while maintaining a marginal coverage above $1-\alpha$, and exhibit conditional coverage close to $1-\alpha$.
 The majority vote methods appear to be overly conservative.
 The proposed refinement of the majority vote improves on the two original versions.
 As announced in Proposition~\ref{prop:CBin}, for small $m$, the binomial quantile approximates the beta-binomial one well.
 The marginal coverage is not significantly affected as long as $m/n$ remains small.
 However, in the third figure, the conditional coverage for some classes is impacted by this approximation when $m$ is large as the numbers of points of some classes in the calibration set are smaller than $m$.
+The over-coverage observed with the Beta-Binomial approach arises from the potential non-existence of a quantile at the exact level $1-\alpha$.
+This issue can be addressed by introducing additional randomization.